Info-443-Autumn-2023/info-443-homepage-project/README.md

 ### Design Principles

 In the realm of software architecture, adhering to key design principles is crucial for creating a robust, scalable, and maintainable system.
-This section evaluates how the HomePage application aligns with three fundamental principles: the Single Responsibility Principle, Open/Closed Principle, Liskov Substitution Principle, and Principle of Least Privilege.
+This section evaluates how the HomePage application aligns with four fundamental principles: the Single Responsibility Principle, Open/Closed Principle, Liskov Substitution Principle, and Principle of Least Privilege.

 #### Single Responsibility Principle